Commando: Italy

 Italy's most renowned commando unit of World War II was Decima Flottiglia MAS ("10th Assault Vehicle Flotilla"), which, from mid-1940, sank or damaged a considerable tonnage of Allied ships in the Mediterranean.

 After Italy surrendered in 1943, some of the Decima Flottiglia MAS were on the Allied side of the battle line and fought with the Allies, renaming themselves the Mariassalto.
 The others fought on the German side and kept their original name but did not operate at sea after 1943, being mostly employed against Italian partisans; some of its men were involved in atrocities against civilians.

-In post-war years the Italian marine commandos were re-organised as the "Comsubin" (an abbreviation of Comando Subacqueo Incursori, or Underwater Raiders Command).
+In post-war years, the Italian marine commandos were reorganised as the "Comsubin" (an abbreviation of Comando Subacqueo Incursori, or Underwater Raiders Command).
 They wear the green Commando beret.

 Japan

 In 1944–45, Japanese Teishin Shudan ("Raiding Group") and Giretsu ("heroic") detachments made airborne assaults on Allied airfields in the Philippines, Marianas and Okinawa.
 The attacking forces varied in size from a few paratroopers to several companies.
-Due to the balance of forces concerned, these raids achieved little in the way of damage or casualties, and resulted in the destruction of the Japanese units concerned.
+Due to the balance of forces involved, these raids caused little damage or casualties and destroyed the Japanese units involved.
 Considering that there were no plans to extract these forces, and the reluctance to surrender by Japanese personnel during that era, they are often seen in the same light as kamikaze pilots of 1944–45.

 Nakano School trained intelligence and commando officers and organized commando teams for sabotage and guerrilla warfare.